quangounet/open-control-theory/README.md

 # open-control-theory
-Materials for a course in Control Theory
+Free materials for a course in Control Theory
+Adapted from Phạm Quang Cường's MA3005 lecture notes